Editor’s Note – China

 The trees weren’t physically moving, of course.
 Nor were they necessarily disappearing in the east.
 Instead, the trees, especially saplings, were spreading more along the species’ western edges.

 So why are the trees moving?
 Fei’s team thinks they’re following the water.
 Over the past century, the southeast has gotten drier while the Midwest and Great Lakes have gotten wetter.
-The trees […]
+The trees are […]

 Read the Full Article